 Please note a Working with Children Check and Criminal Record Check apply to this position.

-- Experience working with children with additional needs in an early childhood setting; and
+• Experience working with children with additional needs and their families in an early childhood setting; and

 In return for your skills and experience you will: